Below are 10 of Ubuntu’s most defining moments from the past decade.

 1. A Brand New Brand

-If you were using Ubuntu at the start of the 2010 then it would’ve looked something like this:
+If you used Ubuntu at the start of this decade then it will have looked something like this:

-And the Ubuntu logo and typeface set in place to convey the brand and its ethos was this garishly playful combination:
+And the Ubuntu logo and typeface used to convey the brand and its ethos was this curvaceous and colourful combo:

-In March 2010 both Canonical and Ubuntu underwent an extensive brand revamp ahead of the then-upcoming Ubuntu 10.04 LTS release.
+March 2010 saw a major brand overhaul for Ubuntu and its makers, Canonical ahead of the then-upcoming Ubuntu 10.04 LTS release.

-Every inch of the project was renewed, rejigged and/or refreshed.
-There was a classy new Ubuntu logo, a professional designed typeface, a pair of new GTK themes, an updated icon set, and more.
+Every inch of the user-facing brand was revamped, renewed, and refreshed.
+A classy new Ubuntu logo was introduced, a professionally designed typeface debuted, a pair of new GTK themes (light and dark), an modern-looking icon set, and plenty more.

-By giving Ubuntu a comprehensive rebrand Canonical was able to construct a solid identity around the distro, one rooted in modern sensibilities and attentive design.
-Ubuntu no longer needed to say it was ‘for human beings’ because it looked like it was for human beings!
+In giving the Ubuntu project a top-down, comprehensive rebrand Canonical was finally able to curate a consistent identity for the distro, rooted in its (then) present and evolved from its past.
+Ubuntu no longer had to state it was ‘for human beings’ because it now looked like it was for human beings!

-In fact, the wallpaper for Ubuntu 10.10 was so poorly received that it had to be redesigned prior to release!
+In fact, the wallpaper of Ubuntu 10.10 was so poorly received it was redesigned prior to release!

-But on the whole the rebranding was good enough to stand the test of time — as the fact that most of it is still in use today, proves!
+Still, on the whole the rebranding proven good enough to stand the test of time, as the fact that most of it is still in use today proves!

 2. Far Left, Man

-Putting aside “Amazon-gate” (which we’ll get to a bit later) one of the biggest furores in Ubuntu’s history (in all the time that I’ve been writing about it, at least) is undoubtedly the window button controversy in Ubuntu 10.10.
+We’ll park “Amazon-gate” to one side for now (it’s coming up, don’t worry) to focus on one of the biggest furores in Ubuntu’s history.
+Hyperbole?
+No – in all the time that I’ve been covering the distro little else exploded like the window button controversy in Ubuntu 10.10.

-Long before Unity, systemd, Snaps, et al arrived to agitate the agitable was the placement of window buttons.
+Long before Unity, systemd, Snaps, et al arrived to agitate and consternate a more basic concerned rankled the masses: the location of window buttons in title bars.

-Ubuntu decided to move window controls from the right-hand side of window frames (like on Windows) to the left-hand side of window frames (like on macOS) in Ubuntu 10.10.
+Ubuntu decided, somewhat abruptly, to shift window controls from the right-hand side of window frames (where they’d always been) to the left-hand side of window frames (akin to on macOS) starting with the Ubuntu 10.10 release.

 Bug reports were opened.
 Petitions were signed.
-A veritable wall of blog posts decrying the effort appeared in quick succession, each forming a defensive wall around the fragile minds of people who simply could not countenance window buttons being on the wrong side!
+An avalanche of blog posts decrying the effort were hammered out in quick succession, each adding to a defensive wall around the fragile minds of people who simply could not countenance …window buttons being on the wrong side!

-The reaction was so intense that a poll we ran at the time asking readers to vote for their preferred window button position got over 20,000 votes — it was that insane!
+The reaction was so intense that a poll we ran at the time asking readers to vote for their preferred window button position got over 20,000 votes — the issue heat was that insane!

-Despite the ferocity of opinions that were directed at Ubuntu (and Mark Shuttleworth in particular) the distro didn’t back down.
+Ferocity of opinions directed at Ubuntu (and Mark Shuttleworth in particular) couldn’t seen the distro back down.

-This resolute reaction was, in many ways, our first taste of an innate belligerence within Ubuntu that would, in years to come, be far more evident in the distro’s decision making.
+Ubuntu’s design team were resolute, and that reaction was, in many ways, our first taste of a sort of headstrong attitude within Ubuntu that, in years to come, prove more evident in decision taking.

 As for window controls?
-Well, a few months after buttons switched side the whole issue was …Pretty much forgotten.
+A few months after buttons switched to the right the whole issue was …Pretty much forgotten.
 The world kept turning after all — who’d have thunk it?!

 3. The (dis)Unity Desktop

-The introduction of Unity is, for many, the defining moment in Ubuntu’s history.
-It was the point at which the distro went from curating a user experience to building one.
+The creation and introduction of the Unity desktop is for many the most defining “moment” in Ubuntu’s history.
+It was the point at which the distro went from simply curating a user experience atop a desktop it didn’t (directly) control, to building its own.

-And people were thrilled.
+People were thrilled.
 Jubilant, even.
 Street parties were thrown.
-Celebratory coins were minted.
+Celebratory coins minted.
 A good time was had by all…

-Chances are you have some sort of opinion on Unity to this day.
-In fact, I dare say you’d be hard pressed to find any long-time Linux user who doesn’t have one.
+Chances are those of you reading this may even still have opinions on Unity.
+I dare say you’d be hard pressed to find a long-time Linux user who doesn’t!

-Which presents is a dichotomy: on one hand Unity is arguably the most successful and widely used Linux desktop environment ever created.
-But on the other, it is also one of most divisive and controversial Linux desktop environments ever created.
+Which presents a dichotomy: on one hand Unity was arguably the most successful and widely used Linux desktop environment created.
+On the other, it was one of most divisive and controversial Linux desktop environments ever created.

-It didn’t help that early versions of Unity were “problematic”.
+Early versions of Unity were “problematic”.
 Critical features were missing.
 There were noticeable performance issues.
-And at times it felt like Ubuntu’s design and engineering teams were pulling in distinctly different directions.
+At times it felt like Ubuntu’s design and engineering teams were pulling in distinctly different directions.

-First impressions count, they say.
-And Unity’s was memorable for all the wrong reasons.
+First impressions count, and for many the one Unity made was memorable for the wrong reasons.

-But once those early (and often controversial) kinks were ironed out, what was left was a highly polished, slick looking desktop UI: a fit, functional rival to anything Microsoft or Apple were putting out at the time.
+Yet once those early (contentious) kinks got ironed out, what emerged was a polished, slick, and fast desktop UI: a fit and functional rival to anything Microsoft or Apple were putting out at the time.

 A cymbal crash heralding maturity: Unity was arguably the moment that Ubuntu stopped being ‘just’ a Linux distribution and started to become an proper bona-fide operating system.